vtex/faststore/docs/architecture.md

 * **gatsby-plugin-graphql** adds Webpack and Babel configuration so we can share queries and types between Gatsby and any other GraphQL server.
 This plugin is essential for dynamic, client-side queries.

 * **gatsby-plugin-i18n** is an optimized react-intl capable plugin.
 This plugin pre-optimizes messages we can serve react-intl without an ICU parser to the browser.
-Also, this plugins adds all necessary providers to the React tree
+Also, this plugin adds all necessary providers to the React tree

 * **gatsby-plugin-theme-ui** is an optimized theme-ui plugin for Gatsby.
 It includes many optimizations, not only on `theme-ui` but also on `emotion`.
 The goal is to merge this package into their community-based versions so all the community benefits from such optimizations.